JustinHoyt/sdl_ios_guides/docs/Getting Started/Installation/index.md

 SDL iOS supports Carthage!
 Install using Carthage by following [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ### Manual Installation
-Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application. **Please Note: You cannot submit your app to the app store with the framework as is.
+Tagged to our releases is a dynamic framework file that can be drag-and-dropped into the application.

+!!!
+NOTE
+You cannot submit your app to the app store with the framework as is.
 You MUST strip the simulator part of the framework first.
-Use a script such as Carthage's to accomplish this.**
+Use a script such as Carthage's to accomplish this.
+!!!